carinacsam/GoogleSTEP2021/6.MallocChallenge/real_malloc/HW06DesignDoc.md

 - `my_add_to_freelist()`
     - Domain Parameter(s): *metadata
     - Range: void
-    - Add a free slot to the free list sorted by address for faster merging
+    - Add a free slot to the free list sorted by address for faster access

 - `my_scan_and_merge()`
     - Domain Parameter(s):